Nick Maton Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.87).
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.79).

-- White Sox pitchers combine to give up the second-most home runs in baseball (84 total, 1.4 per game).
+- White Sox pitchers combine to give up 84 total home runs at a clip of 1.4 per game (second-most in baseball).

-- Cease (3-3) gets the starting nod for the White Sox in his 13th start of the season.
-He has a 4.88 ERA in 62 2/3 innings pitched, with 68 strikeouts.
+- Kopech gets the start for the White Sox, his 12th of the season.
+He is 3-5 with a 4.52 ERA and 70 strikeouts in 61 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Detroit Tigers, when he tossed four innings, allowing four earned runs while giving up four hits.
+- The right-hander's last time out came on Tuesday against the Los Angeles Angels, when he threw 4 1/3 innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.